majestyjnr/majestyjnr/README.md

-### Hi there 👋, welcome to my Github profile.
+### Hi there 👋, I am [Developer Majesty!](https://developer-majesty.herokuapp.com).
+Welcome to my Github profile.
 I love you  ❤️

 <!--
 **majestyjnr/majestyjnr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.